Kanthaswamy: Plot

-Kanthaswamy (Mallanna in Telugu version) is a CBI officer in the Economic offences Wing, who along with his friends grants the wishes of the needy, whom they write letters to the great Lord Muruga temple by disguising as an anthropomorphic rooster superhero.
-During a CBI raid, he discovers a stash of black money owned by Pallur Paramajothi Ponnusamy (Pallaatti Paramjothi Punniyamoorthi in Telugu version) aka PPP, an arrogant entrepreneur, and his partner Rajmohan.
-Ponnusamy pretends that he has stroke to escape questioning by the police.
-Ponnusamy's daughter Subbulakshmi gets enraged by the news that her father suffers stroke.
-So she goes after Kanthaswamy to seek revenge by pretending to be in love with him.
+Kanthaswamy is an officer in the CBI Economic offences Wing, who along with his friends grants the wishes of the needy (whom they write letters in Lord Muruga temple) by disguising as an anthropomorphic rooster behavioured vigilante.
+During a CBI raid, Kanthaswamy discovers a stash of black money owned by Pallur Paramajothi Ponnusamy alias PPP, an arrogant business tycoon and his partner Rajmohan.
+Ponnusamy pretends to suffer from a stroke in order to escape questioning by the police.
+Ponnusamy's daughter Subbalakshmi gets enraged by the news and goes after Kanthaswamy to seek revenge by pretending to be in love with him.

 Knowing her real intentions, Kanthaswamy plays along, which forms a cat-and-mouse chase between the two where they eventually fall in love with each other.
-In a parallel comedic role, Thengakadai Thenappan is also sought after by a local police inspector who tries to solve the mystery of "Lord Muruga saving the people".
-In a series of twists, the police inspector is able to bring out the truth that the CBI is involved in the role behind the secret work of helping the needy people, though he could not be able to confirm it.
-Kanthaswamy finds Subbulakshmi's family bank account password in which the black money is illegally saved.
-He tricks Subbalakshmi into revealing the password and answers for the security questions indirectly.
+In a parallel comedic role, Thengakadai Thenappan/Kobarikayala Subbayya is also sought by a local police inspector who tries to solve the mystery of "Lord Muruga saving the people".
+In a series of twists, the police inspector is able to bring out the truth that the CBI is involved in the role behind the secret work of helping the needy people, though he is not able to confirm it.
+Kanthaswamy finds the password of PPP's bank account, in which the black money is illegally saved, as he tricks Subbalakshmi into revealing the password and answers the security questions indirectly.

 Kanthaswamy transfers the money to his own account, which he would use for helping poor and needy people.
-In the end, Ponnusamy originally gets stroke upon knowing that his black money had been robbed and that the account has zero balance, where they had stored it.
-After bankrupting Ponnusamy, Kanthaswamy encounters Rajmohan, whom people think to be a humble person.
+In the end, Ponnusamy originally gets stroke upon realising his money gone and that the account has zero balance.
+Kanthaswamy encounters Rajmohan, whom people think to be a humble person.
 Kanthaswamy reveals Rajmohan's true intentions, which leads the people to understand Rajmohan's true colour and Kanthaswamy arrests him.
-Subbulakshmi, who realizes that her father is corrupt proposes to Kanthaswamy where they get married and live in Rajasthan.
-Kanthaswamy reads some letters tied to a tree, just like the ones at the Lord Muruga temple.
-He puts in a pocket with a secret smile, implying that he will pursue being the superhero again.
+Subbulakshmi, who realizes that her father is a corrupt person, proposes to Kanthaswamy where they get married and live in Rajasthan.
+Kanthaswamy reads some letters tied to a tree (just like the ones at the Lord Muruga temple), where he puts a letter in a pocket with a secret smile, implying that he will pursue as a vigilante again.